 Regularly checking on the progress of your marketing roadmap with your team can boost communication, encourage alignment, and foster accountability.

-Guest Post from Sara McGuire, Content Marketing Lead at www.venngage.com
+This is a guest post from Sara McGuire, Content Marketing Lead at Venngage